AuvaLab/itext2kg/README.md

 ## Example: Temporal Modeling (ATOM vs. Graphiti)

 The following figure demonstrates the difference between ATOM's and Graphiti's temporal modeling using COVID-19 news from 09-01-2020 to 23-01-2020.
+For ATOM, timestamps are encoded in UNIX format to eliminate overhead associated with string parsing operations and timezone conversion calculations

 For the fact "The mysterious respiratory virus spread to at least 10 other countries" observed on 23-01-2020, **Graphiti** treats the observation time as the validity start time (t_start), setting `valid_at = 23-01-2020` and implying the spread occurred on that specific date.